The Libertines: Second studio album and the initial break-up of the Libertines (2003–2004)

 Mick Jones returned as producer for the second attempt to record the second album.
 Doherty had returned to his drug habit and so relationships were strained.
-Security hired for the protection of Doherty and Barât had to be used to keep them from fighting.
-The album was finished and Doherty left the mixing and dubbing to the others; he would not return to the studio with the Libertines for another ten years.
+Security hired for the protection of Doherty and Barât had to keep them from fighting.
+The album was finished and Doherty left the mixing and dubbing to the others; he did not return to the studio with the Libertines for another ten years.
 On 14 May 2004, he was admitted to The Priory, a high-profile retreat, in an attempt to overcome his addictions.
 He left early, then returned, only to leave again a week later on 7 June.

-During this time, Barât had been setting up a weekly club night called Dirty Pretty Things (a later dispute forced it to be renamed Bright Young Things) at the Infinity Club in the West End.
+During that time, Barât had been setting up a weekly club night called Dirty Pretty Things (a later dispute forced it to be renamed Bright Young Things) at the Infinity Club in the West End.
 The day Doherty left the Priory for the second time, he went to the club and spoke with Barât, with Hassall and Powell present as well.
-Doherty told him that he was going to Wat Tham Krabok in Thailand to get clean.
+Doherty told him that he was going to Wat Tham Krabok in Saraburi province Thailand to get clean.
 The Libertines performed a short set that night: it was the last time they would all play together for more than six years, and the last time Doherty would speak to Barât for more than nine months.

 The Libertines did not let Doherty play with them but promised that "when he cleans up his addictions he will be immediately welcomed back into the band."
 However, Doherty had managed to achieve growing success and fame with his new venture, Babyshambles, which further reduced the likelihood of reconciliation.

 Meanwhile, the Libertines were still releasing fresh material.
 The new single "Can't Stand Me Now", which detailed the breakdown of the ailing frontmen's once seemingly cast iron friendship while illustrating the love-hate relationship between Doherty and Barât, was released on 9 August and charted at No. 2.
 The song included Doherty asking the question: 'Have we enough to keep it together?'
 Their eponymous second album, The Libertines was released in late August and topped the albums chart.
 Their final single "What Became of the Likely Lads" reached No. 9.